The Relationship Clinic logo with Ethel Mosena MA LMFT

 4. Schedule Your First Appointment

 Is online therapy secure and confidential?
 Absolutely.
 Your privacy is taken just as seriously in online therapy as it is in a physical office.
 All licensed therapists are bound by strict confidentiality laws like HIPAA, regardless of the format.
 Reputable platforms use secure, encrypted video and messaging technology to protect your conversations.
-You can feel confident that what you share with your therapist remains private.

 Start Your Healing Journey Today